Aston Martin DB7 Vantage V12 For Sale

 in my eyes, an unsatisfactory set up.

-If you study the above pictures the wipers look utterly unremarkable, but this was more difficult to achieve than you might think.
+If you study the above pictures the wipers look utterly unremarkable, but this was much more difficult to achieve than you might think and is not a simple "parts swap".
+You won't see any others.

 4. Rear boot spoiler.